 Description

-The west elevation displays three bays across two storeys with four-part windows at ground floor to each bay and a flat-headed lucarne (dormer built off the wall face) containing a three-part window to each bay at first floor.
+The west elevation is three bays wide and two storeys tall, with four-part windows to each bay at ground floor and a flat-headed lucarne — a dormer built off the face of the wall — with a three-part window to each bay at first floor level.

-The north elevation mirrors the complexity of the south, featuring two two-storey gables to the west, three projecting double-storey hipped-roof bays, and two modern single-storey flat-roofed outshots.
-Three one-and-a-half storey hipped-roof projecting bays have four-part windows at high level.
-A single-storey three-bay flat-roofed outshot to the western group includes a square-headed door to the first bay and two-part windows to the remainder.
-A modern single-storey flat-roofed outshot stands to the east end.
+The north elevation mirrors the south in its general arrangement: two two-storey gables to the west, three projecting double-storey hipped-roof bays, and two modern single-storey flat-roofed outshots.
+At the east end there is a two-storey half-hipped roof bay incorporating a projecting single-storey flat-roofed semi-circular bay with a multi-part window and a three-part window to the first floor.
+Directly to its east is a two-storey two-bay projecting gable with a canted bay timber-mullioned oriel window at first floor.
+Three one-and-a-half storey hipped-roof projecting bays contain four-part windows at high level.
+The western of these three bays has a single-storey three-bay flat-roofed outshot with a square-headed door to the first bay and a two-part window to the remainder.
+A modern single-storey flat-roofed outshot occupies the east end.

-The site is located to the northwest end of St Mark's Church grounds on the south side of Holywood Road.
-The former rectory, a red brick two-storey gabled building now used as parish offices, lies between the hall and the church.
-The grounds are partly lawned and partly tarmaced with a car park to the northwest.
-The site is enclosed by a dwarf sandstone wall with iron railings and rectangular piers to the north and a red brick dwarf wall with stone coping to the west; hedge and fencing bound the south and east sides.
+The hall is located at the northwest end of St. Mark's Church grounds on the south side of Holywood Road.
+The former rectory — a red-brick, two-storey gabled building currently used as parish offices — stands between the hall and the church.
+The site is partly lawned and partly tarmacked, with a car park to the northwest.
+It is enclosed by a dwarf sandstone wall with iron railings and rectangular piers to the north, a red-brick dwarf wall with stone coping to the west, and hedging and fencing to the south and east.
+In its original setting alongside the former St. Mark's Rectory and St. Mark's Church on Holywood Road, the hall has group value with the other parish buildings and is of local importance.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.